Pseudoplatystoma corruscans: Reproduction

 After hatching, juveniles move into nearby floodplains where they mature in the lower water column.
 First maturity (time of first reproduction) occurs at different rates for males and females, with all males being considered mature at about 3 years, and all females being considered mature by 2.5 years.
 While they develop to become larger than their male counterparts, females are shorter in length at first maturity, consistent with their earlier maturation.
-On average, TL at first maturation in females is about 59 centimeters, while males reach about 64 centimeters.
+On average, TL at first maturation in females is about 59 cm, while males reach about 64 cm.

 During nonmigratory seasons female and male P. corruscans exhibit different habitat occupancy.
 Males remain in fast-current rivers while females reside in nearby lakes.

 Researchers note the occurrence of some nonmigratory or "resident" P. corruscans individuals that differ from the typical migratory life history, but the reason for this behavior is largely unknown.